Inspiring the Next Generation with Arduino Alvik

 The Alvik has a capacitive touch pad on the top side.

-The Nano board is lined on both sides with a row of holes that can be used with breadboard wires (a.k.a.
-Dupont or jumper wires).
-This allows the Nano to interact with external circuitry on e.g. a breadboard.
-Interestingly, the TX1 pin of the Nano board is not accessible in this way.
-I am sure there is a good reason for that.
+The Nano board on the Alvik includes rows of holes along both sides, designed for use with breadboard wires (Dupont or jumper wires).
+This allows the Nano to interface with external circuitry on a breadboard or similar setups.
+Notably, the TX1 pin of the Nano board is not accessible through these holes, likely for specific design reasons.

-The remaining tiny holes do not have sensors or LEDs hidden behind them, they are simply fixation and alignment holes for parts mounted on the other side of the board.
+The remaining small holes on the board do not contain any sensors or LEDs; they serve as fixation and alignment points for components mounted on the opposite side of the board.
+Inside the Alvik, the large IC visible is the STM32 MCU.

 arduino alvik insides